Site icon International Action Center

 Later, students, leaders in the Puerto Rican struggle, anti-Zionist orthodox Jewish groups, socialist organizations, Palestinian rights organizations, LGBTQIA+ groups, speakers from Peru and Swaziland and the Rude Mechanical Orchestra gathered at New York subway hub Union Square during after-work rush hour for a rally, before marching to Hulu headquarters.

-Before the night was over, the IOF-trained NYPD arrested one of the organizers, Richie Merino, charging him later with making “unreasonable noise.”
+Before the night was over, the IOF-trained NYPD arrested one of the organizers, Richie Marino, charging him later with making “unreasonable noise.”
 Cops violently shoved another to the ground.
 Arbitrary arrests, aggressive tactics and violent police repression have increased against pro-Palestine actions here recently.

 That same day, Feb.
 9, Instagram management took down the social media account of Within Our Lifetime, the largest Palestinian rights organization in New York, which has led numerous marches of thousands of people.